Top Speed Of Great White Shark

 Measuring Shark Speed

 Tagging studies involve attaching electronic tags to sharks, which can track their movements and record data on their speed, depth, and location.
 These tags provide a more accurate and detailed picture of a shark's swimming behavior, allowing researchers to analyze their speed over extended periods.
-Video analysis involves using underwater cameras to record sharks in action and then analyzing the footage to determine their speed.
+Consider this: video analysis involves using underwater cameras to record sharks in action and then analyzing the footage to determine their speed.
 This method can be particularly useful for studying ambush attacks and other high-speed maneuvers.

 Speed Estimates